 Obviously, the major change between this season and last is the return of Carey Price.
 Head coach Michel Therrien was more than willing to throw in the towel without the elite goaltender last season – often using star defenseman P.K.
 Subban as a scape-goat, who he has since traded.

 But now that they’ve reinforced their lines with the likes of Alexander Radulov, brought in a more defence-minded blue-liner in Shea Weber, and have a healthy Carey Price – who’s clearly making up for lost time – the Montreal Canadiens look to still be real contenders despite the plague of injuries that has struck them.

-Radulov’s 31 points in 38 games along with the consistency of Pacioretty and Weber gives the Habs a solid base to only improve from as the likes of Alex Galchenyuk, Brendan Gallagher and Andrei Markov return to the lines.
+Radulov’s 31 points in 38 games along with the consistency of Pacioretty and Weber gives the Habs a solid base to only improve from as the likes of Alex Galchenyuk, Brendan Gallagher, and Andrei Markov returns to the lines.

-What do you think to Radulov’s return to the NHL?
+What do you think of Radulov’s return to the NHL?
 Let us know in the comments section below.